The knee joint is one of the strongest and largest joints in the human body, but that doesn’t mean it is immune to injury or damage.

 Both seasoned athletes and those new to sport participation run the risk of experiencing knee injuries and issues through overexertion or high-force, with sprains, strains, fractures and dislocations common.

-If you have experienced knee injuries and issues, particularly as a result of sport, it is important to see an knowledgeable and qualified knee specialist who understands your needs.
+If you have experienced knee injuries and issues as a result of sport, it is important to see a knowledgeable and qualified knee specialist who understands your needs.